Depending on your company's needs, Hawksford can work with you as your bookkeeper, accountant or a business advisor.

 It can be deduced from the circular that only wages and salaries will be taxed according to the new monthly standard deductions and tax brackets.
 Other income sources which are taxed at progressive rates according to income category - such as labour services, copyright and royalties - will only be subject to the new tax rules from 1 January 2019 onwards.

 This new timeframe for tax residency is significantly shorter than current provisions, which only consider an individual as tax resident after 5 years of continuous residence in China.
-The shorter tax residency might make foreign professionals more liable for IIT on their worldwide income, but time will tell how this new tax residency law will be implemented in practice once it comes into effect on 1 January 2019.
+The shorter tax residency might make foreign professionals more liable for IIT on their worldwide income, but time will tell how this new tax residency law will be implemented in practice once it comes into effect on 1 January 2019 (check our latest guide about IIT reform in China).

 Effective 1 August 2018, all tax bureaus in China will upgrade the current Individual Income Tax Declaration System in eTax III to a new system, which will be known as “Tax Administration System on Natural Persons” (“IIT system” for short).